 - What does being a valuable member of a writing community look like to you?

-If you are applying for funding, please also address how receiving a scholarship would affect your ability to attend.
+If you are applying for funding, please also address how receiving a scholarship would affect your ability to attend, in up to an additional 200 words.
 To learn more about the scholarships we offer, head to our scholarships page.